08 Reasons for Circular Saw Burning Wood? – Fixed All!

 Due to these factors, it is difficult to cut straight using a circular saw.

-A Circular saw should feed to the workpiece.
+A circular saw should be fed to the workpiece.
 When the circular saw feeding speed and spinning rate are not compatible, we can see some problems.

 Simply, lower feed speed and higher rpm will burn the wood.
 The reason is saw blade tends to rotate inside the workpiece too much time, and this will increase heat inside the kerf.
 As a result, this workpiece can burn, and we can see burning marks there.